mbajdman/Data-Science-Portfolio/README.md

 - Insights into characteristics of claims vs. opinions in social media
 - Performance metrics of the classification model

-Project 2: Salifort Motors Employee Churn Prediction
+Project 3: Employee Churn Prediction
 ---------------------------------------------------

 File: salifort-motors-predicting-employee-churn.ipynb